 All the best for your investing journey!

 How do we take notes while doing analysis

 - How do you normally read and store annual reports, credit reports?
-Download, underline with pen/pencil/ highlighter, store in box file OR everything is online because to read online causes strain to the eyes
+Download, underline with pen/pencil/ highlighter, store in a box file OR everything is online because to read online causes strain to the eyes

 Thanks for writing to me!

 2) How do you normally read and store annual reports, credit reports?
-Download, underline with pen/pencil/ highlighter, store in box file OR everything is online because to read online causes strain to the eyes
+Download, underline with pen/pencil/ highlighter, store in a box file OR everything is online because to read online causes strain to the eyes

 I read annual reports on the laptop/tablet and keep making notes in a separate word document simultaneously.
 I do not store these reports as they are readily available on public sources.

 Sum of the parts method of stock analysis

 Sir after reading this and a book written by John Greenblatt I searched in screener and found and analysed with the knowledge I learned from your blog.
 Please have a look and correct me if you have any spare time thanks and regards